-The candidate should be available to join the group no later than January 2018, although exceptions can be made according to personal circumstances of the candidate, to be discussed at the interview.
+The candidate should be available to join the group ideally by January 2018, although there is some flexibility according to the circumstances of the candidate, to be discussed during interviews.

 Located within the Vall d´Hebron Barcelona Hospital Campus, our researchers closely collaborate and interact with Vall d´Hebron physician-scientists.
 Translational science and clinical research are therefore tightly connected which promotes superb interaction and teamwork which, in turn, accelerates the bench-bedside-bed cycle of knowledge.
 This privileged environment affords VHIO direct access to patients as well as the entire spectrum of oncology professionals who care for them, and a second-to-none appreciation of how cancer science can translate into more powerful, targeted treatments and better practice for the care of patients.